 We applied ProtModel to 8 datasets of different protein families (Table 1).
 We select some interesting proteins related with the viral pathogenic of current pandemics (specifically, HIV-1 PR, HIV-1 GAG, influenza NS1, SARS-CoV endopeptidase C30 and SARS-CoV 2'-O-methyltransferase) as well as the tumour necrosis factor receptor (TNF) of monkeypox virus (that recently widely spread to humans).
 We also applied our framework to two evolutionary conserved protein domains, the Calcium-binding EGF and the intracellular signalling Toll-Interleukin (Table 1).
 All these proteins have different amino acid length (from 99 to 299), and we used a different number of sequences for every MSA (from 10 to 50) to represent a wide range of proteins MSA.
 The majority of the protein sequences were downloaded from the PFAM database (Mistry et al. 2021) representing the whole protein family (lower identity), except the monkeypox TNF and the HIV-1 PR and GAG that were downloaded from the PopSet NCBI database (Sayers et al. 2022), representing a population (higher identity).
-Then, for every dataset the sequences were re-aligned using MUSCLE (Edgar 2004) and the wild type (WT) sequence was created as the most common amino acid in every position using a python script (FindWT.py provided to the user).
-Taking advance of the WT sequences, we searched in the SWISS-MODEL (Arnold et al. 2006) database the corresponding templates, the structure that best represent the WT sequences and, therefore, the protein MSA and we downloaded them from the Protein Data Bank (Berman 2000) (Table 1).
-Next, we included the templates proteins sequences in their corresponding MSA and they were again re-aligned using MUSCLE (Edgar 2004).
+Then, for every dataset the sequences were re-aligned using MUSCLE (Edgar 2004) and the wild type (WT) sequence was created using the most common amino acid in every position using a python script (FindWT.py provided to the user).
+Taking advance of the WT sequences, we searched in the SWISS-MODEL (Arnold et al. 2006) database the corresponding templates, the structure that best represents the WT sequences and, therefore, the protein MSA, and we downloaded them from the Protein Data Bank (Berman 2000) (Table 1).
+Next, we included the templates of the proteins sequences in their corresponding MSA and they were again re-aligned using MUSCLE (Edgar 2004).
 To perform protein evolution simulations under SCS models and for calculate the protein free energy we need the sequences of the input alignment to have the same length as the template sequence.
-So, we removed every position of the MSA which did not match with the corresponding template sequence.
+Hence, we removed every position of the MSA which did not match with the corresponding template sequence.
 Finally, we removed the template sequences and obtained the final input protein MSA.
-These steps after the template download can be done using the Align.py provided to the user, requiring only that MUSCLE (Edgar 2004) installed in the computer.
+These steps after the template download can be done using the Align.py provided to the user, requiring only that MUSCLE (Edgar 2004) is installed in the computer.